seanjackson24/crew-scheduler/Readme.md

 -   dotnet core SDK 3.1 or later (https://dotnet.microsoft.com/download/dotnet-core/3.1)

 -   Ensure the local development certificate is trusted by running:

     > dotnet dev-certs https --trust

+-   Place the crew.json file in the root of the API project (I have included it in source control so you can see)

 # Run API Backend: